FlowFuse/website/src/blog/2023/03/why-should-you-node-red-function-nodes.md

     - posts
 ---

 Function nodes are an essential part of Node-RED.
 They allow you to write custom JavaScript functions that can be used in your Node-RED flows.
-In this blog post, I will discuss the benefits of using function nodes and the benefits of not using them.
+In this blog post, I will discuss some of the benefits and drawbacks of using Function nodes in your next project.

 <!--more-->

-Benefits of using Function Nodes:
+ 5 Benefits of using Function Nodes:

 1. Customisation: Function nodes allow you to write custom JavaScript functions that can be tailored to your specific needs.
-You can create complex functions that perform a variety of tasks, from data manipulation to API calls.
+You can create complex functions that perform a variety of tasks, the only limit is your programming skills.

 2. Reusability: Function nodes can be reused in multiple flows, saving you time and effort.
 You can create a library of custom functions that can be easily accessed and reused in different flows.

 3. Debugging: Function nodes provide an easy way to debug your code.
 You can use console.log statements to output debug information to the Node-RED debug panel, making it easier to identify and fix issues.

 4. Performance: Function nodes can be more performant than using multiple nodes to achieve the same result.
-By combining multiple tasks into a single function, you can reduce the number of nodes in your flow and improve performance.
+By combining multiple tasks into a single function, you can improve performance, assuming your code is efficient.

 5. Flexibility: Function nodes provide a high degree of flexibility.
-You can use them to perform tasks that are not possible using a single, standard Node-RED nodes, such as complex data manipulation or integration with external APIs.
+You can use them to perform tasks that are not possible using a single, standard Node-RED node, such as complex data manipulation.

-Benefits of not using Function Nodes:
+5 Benefits of avoiding Function Nodes:

 1. Simplicity: Not using function nodes can make your flows simpler and easier to understand.
-By using standard Node-RED nodes, you can create flows that are easy to follow and maintain.
+By using standard Node-RED nodes, you can create flows that are easy to follow and maintain for both you and your team.

 2. Ease of Use: Standard Node-RED nodes are easy to use and require no programming knowledge.
 This makes it easier for non-technical users to create and maintain flows.